NegDL: Privacy-Preserving Deep Learning Based on Negative Database: Related work

 \subsection{Negative Database}

-The formal definition of negative database is given in [6].
-Suppose all the strings in a database (\textit{DB}) are \textit{m}-bit, and the universal set of all \textit{m}-bit strings is denoted as \textit{U}.
-The complementary set is denoted as \textit{U}–\textit{DB}.
-Usually, the size of \textit{U}–\textit{DB} is much larger than \textit{DB} so that it would be impractical to store all the strings in \textit{U}–\textit{DB} explicitly.
-Therefore, we need to compress it and get a compact form named \textit{NDB} by introducing a “don’t-care” notation “*”, which can represent both “0” and “1”.
-Generally, we call the bit with “0” or “1” as specific bit in \textit{NDB}s and that with “*” as unspecific bit.
-An example of \textit{NDB} is shown in Table 1.
+The formal definition of negative database is given in [3].
+Suppose all the strings in a database (\textit{DB}) are \textit{m}-bit, and the universal set of all \textit{m}-bit strings is denoted as U. The complementary set is denoted as U-\textit{DB}.
+Usually, the size of U-\textit{DB} is much larger than \textit{DB} so that it would be impractical to store all the strings in U-\textit{DB} explicitly.
+Therefore, we need to compress it and get a compact form named \textit{NDB} by introducing a “don’t-care” notation ‘*’, which can represent both ‘0’ and ‘1’.
+Generally, the bit with ‘0’ or ‘1’ is called as specific bit in NDBs and that with ‘*’ as unspecific bit.
+An example of NDB is shown in Table 1.